Deploy Oxy on GCP

 oxy-server

-(for public access) or your specific IP range for restricted access3000
+(for public access) or your specific IP range for restricted access - Protocols and ports:

 Apply Tag to Your VM